 He and his team did extensive testing, dropping their pickles on various surfaces in timed intervals, discovering that wood or tile floors are much more infectious than carpets.
 I’m no rug bug scientist, but I’m calling this “the fuzzy factor.”

 I’m also certain that Dr. Dawson neglected to test the average sorority room floor, where six-month old Doritos under beds have been known to be consumed with no ill effects.
 You may quote me the next time you dine with your daughter.
-Thanks for Witboning, and please keep me posted.
+Thanks for Witboning, and keep me posted.

 DEAR WITBONES: Why is my image reversed when I look into a mirror?
 Does this make sense to you? --- REFLECTING IN RHODE ISLAND

 DEAR REFLECTING: Science tells us that mirrors work when photons cause your atomic electrons to vibrate.
 Thus, “If I was a mirror, you’d be vibrating all over, baby,” is a great pickup line for scientists.
 Let’s leave it there.
-Thanks for Witboning, and please keep me posted.
+Thanks for Witboning, and keep me posted.

 * * * * *